-If you have been accused of trafficking, you need to start building your defense immediately.
+If you have been accused of trafficking drugs in Vista, you need to start building your defense immediately.
 At JD Law, our founding attorney is certified by the California State Bar Board of Legal Specialization.
 With more than 30 years of legal experience, including former work as a police officer detective, Criminal Attorney James N. Dicks has the knowledge and insight to take on the toughest charges.

 Don’t Waste Any Time!